 Chatbots already have gained much popularity in 2018, and in 2019 they will probably become an essential part of many websites.
 Such advancement has been possible due to the evolution and progress in artificial intelligence and machine learning.

 Compared to 2018, the new bots will have a higher level of customisation.
 They will be more inviting and can have an integration of face which represents the brand.
 There will be chatbots which will be able to integrate themselves with Facebook, Skype, Slack and many more.

 Duolingo has made the use of chatbots to create a tutoring platform for different languages.
-Conversing with bots interests many as there is no fear of embarrassment.
+The idea of conversing with bots interests many as there is no fear of embarrassment.
 While this may not be directly related to the design elements of a site, designers will need to be aware of how users will interact with the chatbots and design the site keeping that in mind.

 9. Increase of visual elements

-The visual elements in websites have been increasing since its early days, and this trend will still have its impact in 2019.
-People are more attracted to visual contents than plaintexts.
-Designs that have the edge to edge video contents in the background, interactive elements or visual icons to present possible user actions are becoming more popular than sites with regular designs.
+The visual elements in websites have been ever increasing, and this trend will still have an impact in 2019.
+It is widely accepted that people are more attracted to visual content than plain text.
+Designs that have the edge to edge video content in the background, interactive elements or visual icons to present possible user actions are becoming more popular than sites with regular designs.

 Have a look at The Assemblage website as an example of how you can use the visuals to design a dynamic and engaging website.

 10. Rise of minimalism

 Minimalism is one of the classic and timeless website design trends that will continue to remain popular in 2019.
 Minimalism will go beyond whitespace and flat elements this year.
 Monochromatic colour, text-based design and grid layouts are some of the rising minimalistic trends which will dominate the industry.

 Here’s an example where minimalism is beautifully applied to an ecommerce site.